wpswings/membership-for-woocommerce/README.txt

 = Will this WooCommerce Membership plugin be compatible with my current theme? = Yes, The Membership for WooCommerce plugin is compatible with all popular themes that follow WooCommerce standards.

+= What is the best way to manage users with a members plugin WordPress supports? = The Membership for WooCommerce plugin is an excellent members plugin WordPress users can rely on to create and manage membership plans.
+It allows store owners to restrict content, offer exclusive discounts, and control product visibility based on membership levels—all without needing to write any code.

+= Can I restrict product access using a membership plugin WordPress offers? = Yes, with the Membership for WooCommerce plugin, you can easily restrict access to specific products, categories, or pages.
+This powerful membership plugin WordPress users love gives you full control over what content is visible to members based on their subscription level.

 = Does the Membership for WooCommerce plugin provide the Shortcode to display the membership plan/price? = Yes, The Membership for WooCommerce plugin has a shortcode section to display the Membership plan, price, and description.